Easy Veg Chilli

 1 can of mixed beans (can be in tomato or chilli sauce)

 How to make Easy Veg Chilli

-Note: Wholegrain rice is more flavoursome and contains more fibre and protein that its white counterpart.
-Why not give it a try?
+'Lighten Up' Wholegrain rice is more flavoursome and contains fibre and protein, why not give it a try?

 To Serve: Serve with rice, baked potato or in taco shells.
 Garnish with grated cheese, chopped coriander, chopped chillis (optional) and plain yogurt.

 This chilli is great for batch cooking, or save any leftovers for a quick lunch the next day.

 Leftovers can be kept in the fridge, in a bowl covered in cling film or in an airtight container, for 2 – 3 days.
 Heat thoroughly and add to a jacket potato?
 Or make a quesadilla?